funql/funql-dotnet/docs/defining-a-schema/parameters/filter.md

 );
 ```

-The `Filter` node contains a single predicate expression defining what to filter the results with.
+The `Filter` node contains a single predicate expression defining how to filter the results.

 ## Configuration